Terren S. Peizer Sells 11,000 Shares of Ontrak, Inc. (NASDAQ:OTRK) Stock

-Ontrak, Inc. (NASDAQ:OTRK) Chairman Terren S. Peizer sold 11,000 shares of the stock in a transaction dated Thursday, June 3rd.
-The shares were sold at an average price of $32.14, for a total transaction of $353,540.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Ontrak, Inc. (NASDAQ:OTRK) Chairman Terren S. Peizer sold 11,000 shares of the company’s stock in a transaction that occurred on Monday, June 7th.
+The stock was sold at an average price of $30.63, for a total value of $336,930.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.

 Ontrak Company Profile